 HIC and CHF Canada’s Asset Management and Financial Planning Services address different co-op housing needs in ways that complement each other.
 HIC is looking toward a co-op’s redevelopment possibilities, while CHF Canada helps its members get loans for currently needed repairs and retrofits.
 More information on CHF Canada’s services is available through firstname.lastname@example.org.

 In its own way, HIC is also bringing the power of the group to affordable-housing finance in Canada.
-Founded by BC Housing, Manitoba Housing and Ontario’s Housing Services Corporation, and supported by funding from CMHC, HIC delivers long-term, affordable loans by bundling the financing needed by providers of multiple housing and issuing it as a bond in the capital market.
+Founded by BC Housing, Manitoba Housing and Ontario’s Housing Services Corporation, and supported by funding from Canada Mortgage and Housing Corporation (CMHC), HIC delivers long-term, affordable loans by bundling the financing needed by providers of multiple housing and issuing it as a bond in the capital market.
 The bond allows HPC to guarantee the interest rate, and the payment amount, for the full 40-year term.
 CLT was included in the investment corporations’ first round of financing, which raised $33 million to replace construction loans for the land trust and for Capital Region Housing in Edmonton.

 HIC is preparing for a second round of take-out financing, which will close later this year.
 Looking ahead, it is also working on a third round in 2020 that will deliver new-construction financing.
 Once this new program is in place, housing co-ops may be eligible to apply for redevelopment or regeneration financing on existing properties.